ReachardKing/Starting-Up-Servers/Dealership/ifo.md

 You can code this to you hear content or rewrite this.

-Allways give resource kije this to you developers.
+Allways give resource like this to you developers.

 I have given the basics so it up to your developers to figure it out